top of page

 My name is Jen.

-As a child, I went to church with my family, and I attended religious schools.
+As a child, I went to church with my family and I attended religious schools for twelve years.
 Church and school cemented my belief in Jesus Christ!
-But as I entered adolescence, my family switched congregations and I started a new religious school.
-When my relationship with Christ led me to a new church, what should have been a deeply personal experience became a reason to shame and threaten me.
-This continued in religious settings for three years.
+But as I entered high school, my family switched congregations and I started a new school.
+When my relationship with Christ led me to a different church, what should have been a deeply personal experience became reason to shame me.

 Jennifer Weaver